Rheumatology Nurse

 - Managing Chronic Pain.
 Help patients develop pain management strategies, including non-pharmacological treatments.

 - Coordinating Care with Specialists.
-Work closely with rheumatologists, physical therapists, and nutritionists to develop comprehensive treatment plans.
+Work closely with rheumatologists, physical therapists, health coaches, and nutritionists to develop comprehensive treatment plans.

 - Providing Infusion Therapy.
 Administer IV biologic medications to patients requiring advanced treatment.